hsf-training/hsf-training-singularity-webpage/_episodes/07-file-sharing.md

 - "Learn about the bind paths included automatically in all containers."
 keypoints:
 - "Bind mounts allow reading and writing files within the container."
-- "In Singularity, you have same owner and permissions for files inside and outside the container."
+- "In Apptainer, you have same owner and permissions for files inside and outside the container."
-- "Some paths are mounted by default by Singularity."
+- "Some paths are mounted by default by Apptainer."
 - "Additional directories to bind can be defined using the `--bind` option or the environment variable `$SINGULARITY_BIND`."
 ---
-<iframe width="427" height="251" src="https://www.youtube.com/embed/E-vlXHEsacE?list=PLKZ9c4ONm-VkxWW98Gcn9H6WwykMiqtnF" title="Intro to Singularity/Apptainer #5 - Sharing files between host and container"  frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="427" height="251" src="https://www.youtube.com/embed/E-vlXHEsacE?list=PLKZ9c4ONm-VkxWW98Gcn9H6WwykMiqtnF" title="Intro to Apptainer/Singularity #5 - Sharing files between host and container"  frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 One of the key features about containers is the isolation of the processes running inside them.
 It means, files on the host system are not accessible within the container.